albar965/littlenavmap-manual/src/en/MENUS.rst

 The type ``Unknown`` |Unknown| shows or hides all userpoints which are exactly of type ``Unknown``.

+You can tear off the drop down menu from the toolbar by clicking on the dashed line on top of it.

 See :doc:`USERPOINT` for more information on user-defined waypoints.